navya52/ai-locus-agent/HOW_TO_USE.md

 **Access the application**: http://ai-locus-agent-frontend.s3-website.eu-west-2.amazonaws.com

-## 📋 Prerequisites

-- Modern web browser (Chrome, Firefox, Safari, Edge)
-- PDF clinical letters to upload
-- Internet connection
+> **Note**: Only HTTP works for now, had to rollback HTTPS last minute due to CloudFront's free plan not being suitable.
+For mobile testing, manually type `http://` before the URL

-## 🎯 Getting Started
+## Getting Started

 ### Step 1: Access the Application
-1. Open your web browser
 2. Navigate to: http://ai-locus-agent-frontend.s3-website.eu-west-2.amazonaws.com
+ (Only HTTP works for now, had to rollback HTTPS last minute due to CloudFront's free plan not being suitable)
 3. You'll see the main interface with two tabs:
-   - **📄 Upload Letter** - For processing new letters
+   - ** Upload Letter** - For processing new letters
-   - **📋 View Letters** - For viewing previously processed letters
+   - **View Letters** - For viewing previously processed letters

 ### Step 2: Upload Your First Letter
-1. Click on the **"📄 Upload Letter"** tab
+1. Click on the **" Upload Letter"** tab
 2. Click **"Choose File"** or drag and drop a PDF clinical letter
 3. Click **"Upload and Analyze"**
 4. Wait for processing (typically 1-2 seconds)